arkadeycns/De-Nile-Dreamers/README.md

 For the second approach, we leverage **Pretrained Sentence Transformers** to directly generate embeddings for sentence pairs.
 These models, like BERT and its variants, have been pretrained on vast corpora and fine-tuned on STS tasks to capture semantic relationships between text pairs more effectively.

 #### Key Steps:
-- **Sentence Embedding Generation**: We use a pretrained transformer model (e.g., `sentence-transformers/paraphrase-MiniLM-L6-v2`) to generate embeddings for the input sentences.
+- **Sentence Embedding Generation**: We use a pretrained transformer model (`sentence-transformers/paraphrase-MiniLM-L6-v2`) to generate embeddings for the input sentences.
 - **Similarity Scoring**: The cosine similarity between the embeddings of two sentences is calculated to predict the degree of similarity.
-- **Fine-Tuning (Optional)**: In some cases, we further fine-tune the model on specific STS datasets to maximize accuracy for the task at hand.

 ### Comparison of Methods
 We compare the performance of both approaches using standard STS benchmarks to evaluate which method achieves better accuracy.
 The pretrained transformer-based model typically performs better on challenging semantic tasks, while the gradient boosting approach can offer competitive results when feature engineering is optimized.